Zero Data Co-Mingling

 You’re subject to strict data protection regulations (GDPR, CCPA)

-You require SOC 2, ISO 27001, or similar certifications from vendors
+You require ISO 27001 or similar certifications from vendors

 Your risk management framework emphasises blast radius containment